cmusatyalab/gabriel/README.md

 "one type of media per source" restriction will likely lead to cognitive engines that are difficult for other people to maintain.
 Multiple payloads can be sent in a single `InputFrame` message.
-This is intended for cases where an input to a filter must contain several consecutive images.
+This is intended for cases where an input to an engine must contain several consecutive images.
 A single `InputFrame` message should represent one single input to a cognitive engine.

 Each client has one set of tokens per source.
 This allows the client to send frames that have passed "source x" at a different rate than it sends frames that